Release notes

 New: Clearer what can be searched for on a page via the search bar

-Using the "Algorithms" and "Organizations" menu options, you can search for algorithm descriptions and organizations that have published in the Algorithm Register.
-The search bar on these pages has been renamed to clarify what can be found there.
+Via the menu options 'Algorithms' and 'Organizations', you can search for algorithm descriptions and organizations that have published in the Algorithm Register.
+The search bar on those pages has been given a title to make it clearer what can be found there.

 New: The Algorithm Register is automatically translated into Frisian (beta)

 Frisian visitors can now also use the Algorithm Register.
-The website is available in Frisian via the Language button at the top right of each page (on mobile devices, via the 'Menu' button).
+The website can be used in Frisian via the Language button at the top right of every page (on mobile via the 'Menu' button).
 The algorithm descriptions in Frisian have been automatically translated.
-These may contain errors.
+They may contain errors.
 For the original descriptions, please visit the Dutch version of the Algorithm Register.

 March 2024